Africa's Best Authentic Tailor-Made Safaris

 • Reptiles and Amphibians: The park supports a variety of reptiles and amphibians, including several frog species and forest cobras.

-• Butterflies: Kibale is also known for its colorful butterfly population, with over 250 species recorded.
+• Butterflies: Kibale Forest is renowned for its vibrant butterfly population, boasting more than 250 recorded species.

 • Chimpanzee Tracking: The most popular activity, guided treks allow visitors to observe chimpanzees in their natural habitat.
 Chimpanzee habituation experiences are also available, offering a more in-depth look at their behavior and social structures.